fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

 The last block is the write block, in charge of outputting a sequence representing the correct order of the element in the cell.

 This idea is similar to the decoder part of a sequence to sequence architecture except that instead of outputting a element from a vocabulary at each step, an element of the input set is outputted, or better so, pointed to.
-To achieve that, like for the process block, an LSTM with dot attention over the input memories is used but instead of using the normalized relevance coefficients in a weighted sum, there are used as probability and the most likely element is outputted at each step.
+To achieve that, like for the process block, an LSTM with dot attention over the input memories is used but instead of using the normalized relevance coefficients in a weighted sum, they are used as probabilities and the most likely element is outputted at each step.
 ```python
     # Recurrence loop
     for _ in range(input_length):